-- Step 76: When you melt or archive a game, you can select a subset of plays to use.
+- Step 1: When you melt or archive a game, you can select a subset of plays to use.
 We'll filter the Plays list by using tags or "key play" markers.
 While it is possible to archive every angle of every play of the game, this will take longer than we want to wait for our tutorial.
-Filter the list, using tags, making sure that only a few plays are visible. - Step 77: Press the Export... button at the bottom of the Plays list, as you did back in section 6.11 on the previous page. - Step 78: Adjust the settings so that only the "Visible plays" are selected for archiving. - Step 79: This time, choose the Archive button.
+Filter the list, using tags, making sure that only a few plays are visible. - Step 2: Press the Export... button at the bottom of the Plays list. - Step 3: Ensure that only the "Visible plays" are selected for archiving. - Step 4: Click the Archive button.
 ZEPLAY will start the process of saving the selected angles out to the hard disk.
 In the Main Menu Bar, the Archiving indicator will turn blue to indicate that archiving is in-progress.
 Also, the Messages window shows the progress of the Archive operation.
-See section 8.13 on page 106 for more information on Messages.
+See section 4.13 on page 65 for more information on Messages.